jaytavares/cinesense/README.md

 \* This project has only been tested with Bose Cinemate GS Series II speakers.
 I _think_ it should work with other related models, but YMMV.

+## How It Works
+When placed inline between the sub woofer module and the interface module, the Cinesense adapter repeatedly polls the optical audio input for a signal.
+When a signal is sensed, the speakers are automatically turned on.
+The adapter will continue to monitor the signal while the speakers are in use.
+Once the signal has stopped for ten seconds, the adapter will turn the speakers off.

+NOTE: The adapter only looks at the optical input and will not respond to audio signals on the analog inputs.
+This is a potential future enhancement that can be made to the design.
+Also, the term "Audio Signal" here is referring to optical audio "data" which is not the same as "sound".
+It's possible for the optical audio signal to be present _and_ silent (e.g. music player is powered on but is paused).

+Aside from the new found ability to automatically turn on and off in response to the audio signal, all aspects of the speakers are the same.
+You can still use your remote to control the volume and mute the speakers.
+You can even use your remote to turn the speakers off, though if there is an audio signal present, they'll just turn right back on again.

 ## The Parts List
 You'll need a few parts: